discord-jcord/jcord/README.md

 - [x] Logging Features ( Colored ) - Xignotic

 ## What's new?
+- The `debug` event now returns an object with two properties. `{ shard: 'SHARD ID', message: 'DEBUG MESSAGE' }`

+- Added an uptime for each shard, so each shard could have an uptime now

 - New Event.
 We have added a `SHARD_LOADING` event that will be emitted once a shard is being loaded.
 The data would return an incomplete shard data, `{ id: 'Shard Id' }`
 - Added 3 new functions for the Client, which includes Xignotic's request for custom logging.
 They're, `log`, `customLog`, `rgbLog`.
 You need the `chalk` module in order for these to work.